Lakers Coach Darvin Ham Says Team Will ‘Turn the Corner'

-With the Los Angeles Lakers in a 2-8 hole and sitting at second to last in the Western Conference, head coach Darvin Ham is remaining steadfast in a turnaround for this season.
+With the Los Angeles Lakers in a 2-8 hole and sitting second to last in the Western Conference, head coach Darvin Ham remains steadfast in a turnaround for this season.

 Following a 139-116 loss to the Utah Jazz without LeBron James, Ham spoke to the media and told them to quote it.